 Money matters, but for small businesses, matters of money aren’t always easy to navigate.
-We’ll walk through what you need to know to get your books and payments in order today.
+We’ll walk through what you need to know to get your small business books and payments in order today.

 5 things to know about small business accounting